"...I like to push myself to do things that really girls really shouldn’t do but can’t do. I want to be the girl who does it."

 “Dance feels magical when you aren't thinking about anything else...you just want to hit it your hardest.”

 "No matter how confident I come off, the littlest thing can make me recede back into my snail shell."

 Inspired by the film?
 Would you like to share it with a larger audience?

-To learn how to host a screening in your neighborhood, please contact email@example.com.
+To find out more about how you can host a screening in your neighborhood, contact: firstname.lastname@example.org

 Oakland has the highest per-capita crime rate in California.